 Yes, you can arrange your own indemnity insurance by contacting an insurance provider and taking out a policy that covers the specific indemnity you require.
-It is important to carefully review the terms and conditions of the policy to ensure that it provides adequate coverage.
+It is important to carefully review the policy’s terms and conditions to ensure adequate coverage.

 How quickly can you get an indemnity policy?

 The time to get an indemnity policy depends on the insurance provider and the type of policy you require.
 Some insurance providers may offer instant online quotes and coverage, while others may require a more detailed application process that takes several days or weeks.

 Do I need both general liability and professional liability?

 Whether you need both general and professional liability insurance depends on the nature of your work and the specific risks you face.

 General liability insurance covers you for damages or losses caused to third-party property or individuals, while professional liability insurance covers you for mistakes or errors made in your work.

 If you provide a service that has the potential to cause damage to third-party property or individuals, you may need both types of insurance.

 Not all contractors need professional indemnity insurance, but it is a good idea for contractors who provide professional services to have this type of insurance.
 This is because professional indemnity insurance covers them for mistakes or errors in their work, which can be a significant risk for contractors who provide consulting, design, or technology services.